hiyama341/teemi/docs/colab_notebooks.rst

-02. Describes how a combinatorial library can be generated with the DesignAssembly class along with robot executable intructions |Notebook 02|.
+02. Describes how a combinatorial library can be generated with the DesignAssembly class and prepared for downstream build planning |Notebook 02|.